cgao3/cgao3.github.io/_pages/about.md

 Research
 ======

-I am interested in various aspects of AI, with a particular attention on those for solving real-world problems.
+I am interested in various aspects of artificial intelligence.
+My current research focus is mainly **application-driven**.
 See [Projects](/projects/) for more about the projects I have worked on and am currently working on.